Software load testing

-Load testing is especially important if the application, system, or service will be subject to a service level agreement or SLA.

-Load testing is performed to determine a system's behavior under both normal and anticipated peak load conditions.
-It helps to identify the maximum operating capacity of an application as well as any bottlenecks and determine which element is causing degradation.
-When the load placed on the system is raised beyond normal usage patterns to test the system's response at unusually high or peak loads, it is known as stress testing.
-The load is usually so great that error conditions are the expected result, but there is no clear boundary when an activity ceases to be a load test and becomes a stress test.

-The term "load testing" is often used synonymously with concurrency testing, software performance testing, reliability testing, and volume testing for specific scenarios.
-All of these are types of non-functional testing that are not part of functionality testing used to validate suitability for use of any given software.

-User experience under load test

-In the example above, while the device under test (DUT) is under production load - 100 VUsers, run the target application.
-The performance of the target application here would be the User Experience Under Load.
-It describes how fast or slow the DUT responds, and how satisfied or how the user actually perceives performance.
+The term load testing or stress testing is used in different ways in the professional software testing community.
+Load testing generally refers to the practice of modeling the expected usage of a software program by simulating multiple users accessing the program concurrently.

 Browser-level vs. protocol-level users

 Historically, all load testing was performed with automated API tests that simulated traffic through concurrent interactions at the protocol layer (often called protocol level users or PLUs).
 With the advance of containers and cloud infrastructure, the option is now present to test with real browsers (often called browser level users or BLUs).
 Each approach has its merits for different types of applications, but generally, browser-level users will be more akin to the real traffic that a website will experience and provide a more realistic load profile and response time measurement.
 BLUs are certainly a more expensive way of running tests and cannot work with all types of applications, specifically those that are not accessible through a web browser like a desktop client or API-based application.